-Everlast's depreciation, depletion and amortization expense was \$1.7 million for the period from January 1, 2005 to June 12, 2005 and \$3.7 million for the year ended December 31, 2004.
-As described above, Everlast calculated depletion based on units-of-production under the full cost method of accounting applied to capital costs of \$63.8 million and \$59.7 million as of June 12, 2005, and December 31, 2004, respectively.
-Everlast's production was constant for 2004 and the period from January 1, 2005 to June 12, 2005, and as a result, Everlast's depletion was relatively consistent for such periods.
+Everlast's depreciation, depletion and amortization expense was \$1.7 million for the period from January 1, 2005 to June 12, 2005.
+As described above, Everlast calculated depletion based on units-of-production under the full cost method of accounting applied to capital costs of \$63.8 million as of June 12, 2005.